“Believe in the Lord Jesus, and you will be saved” (Acts 16:31).

 Matthew 1:23 “The virgin will be with child and will give birth to a son, and they will call him Immanuel”—which means, “God with us.”

 Isaiah gave us this glorious prophecy of Jesus’ virgin birth.
 Matthew amplifies the prophecy by identifying this promised Son as “Immanuel — which means ‘God with us.’ ”Jesus is “GOD with us”!“A son”, yes.
 But also “God”!
-This is a clear, straightforward affirmation of the divinity of Jesus Christ.
+This is a clear, straightforward affirmation of the deity of Jesus Christ.

 Psalms 45:6 Your throne, O God, will last for ever and ever; a scepter of justice will be the scepter of your kingdom.